Radio Cayman, the Voice, the Heart, the Soul of the Cayman Islands – 45 Years Young

 1976.
 It was an historic time.
 The release of the first Apple computer.
 Filming of the iconic movie Star Wars had just begun.
 For Caymanians, we witnessed the birth of our own Radio Cayman.
 Like any landmark, Radio Cayman holds that special place in our hearts.
 It brought us the opportunity to explore the world, from the safety of our shores.
 Connecting our homes like never before and uniting our three beloved isles.

 It is believed that the germination of the Cayman Islands radio broadcast station began much earlier in 1951-52 among a collection of students.
 In the West Bay All-Grade school, four young boys, JB Groves, Owen Powery, Cecil Bush and Loxley Banks routinely toyed with the idea, going so far as to be disciplined for playing the radio in school!
 One of those young boys, Loxley Banks, would further this passion, becoming the advocate for a local radio station after returning from the U.S. Air Force.
-A Seafarer who served on assignment with the Armed Forces Radio and Television service, it was Mr. Banks who championed the Cayman Islands mobility into the modern age of radio broadcasting.
+A fter serving on assignment with the Armed Forces Radio and Television service, it was Mr. Banks who championed the Cayman Islands mobility into the modern age of radio broadcasting.

 However, the first community radio broadcast took place prior to 1976, as Mr. Malcolm “Mally” Coe, conducted a ship to shore radio announcement regarding election particulars, from his radio shop on the shores of Hog Sty Bay in the little wooden building at the South Terminal.